 The board's high-level role is to:

-- Develop an understanding of the goals and mission of the school and assist in forming visions to keep our program relevant for the future.
+- Develop an understanding of the goals and mission of the school and assist in forming our vision to keep our program relevant for the future.

 - Assist in the promotion and recognition of the school, both locally and nationally.